ColineRoyaux/Galaxy_tool_projects/Tuto_AB1_Sanger/tutorial.md

 The objective of this tutorial is to learn how to clean and manage AB1 data files freshly obtained from Sanger sequencing.
 This kind of sequencing is targeting a specific sequence with short single DNA strands called primers.
 These primers are delimiting ends of the targeted marker.
-Usually, one gets two .ab1 files for each sample, representing the forward and the reverse strands of DNA.
+Usually, one gets two .ab1 files for each sample, representing the sense (forward) and the antisense (reverse) strands of DNA.

 Here, we'll be using raw data from {% cite Garavaglia2022 %}.
 In this article, two DNA markers are investiguated CHD8 (Chromodomain-helicase-DNA-binding protein 8) and AOPEP (Aminopeptidase O Putative).